coach • speaker • writer • hopeful cause fighter • occasional project junkie

 Crazy as it sounds after the initial shock wore off, I never really gave much thought to how my parent’s divorce changed my life.
-Times were tough and we needed to survive.
-So I quickly adopted a “it is what it is” attitude put my big girl panties on and kept moving forward.
-While my parents split was hard, given how things played out it was pretty clear them staying together wasn’t such a hot option either.
+Times were tough, and we needed to survive.
+So I quickly adopted an “it is what it is” attitude put my big girl panties on and kept moving forward.
+While my parents split was hard, given how things played out, it was pretty clear them staying together wasn’t such a hot option either.

 At the ripe age of 28, when I said, “I do” to the love of my life, I also signed up for a lifetime gig as bonus mom (aka stepmom) to two amazing kids.

-Unfortunately in the “early years” the relationship between our home and their mom’s house wasn’t all sunshine and butterflies.
-Actually there were plenty of days when the conflict cast a pretty dark shadow over our family.
-Life felt heavy, messy and ridiculously complicated.
-At times I felt emotionally drained, resentful, angry and helpless.
+Unfortunately, in the “early years,” the relationship between our home and their mom’s house wasn’t all sunshine and butterflies.
+There were plenty of days when the conflict cast a pretty dark shadow over our family.
+Life felt heavy, messy, and ridiculously complicated.
+At times I felt emotionally drained, resentful, angry, and helpless.
 I knew if it felt that way to me, it had to feel ten times worse for our kids.

 With a Masters degree in Social Work in my back pocket, I began searching for anything that could help us do this co-parenting thing better.